centrahq/api-documentation/source/guides/plugins/adyen-drop-in.md

 The `clientSide->externalScript` is not needed, but if you want to load it before the Checkout, we still give you information about it here.

+Due to SCA (as explained above), Adyen Drop-In can only be initated if the customer has filled in their address information first, this means you need to have the address fields before Adyen Drop-In can be shown.

-When you select the payment option, you make a `POST /payment`.
+When the customer has filled in their address information, you make a `POST /payment` containing the `paymentMethod` for Adyen Drop-In combined with the `billingAddress` and `shippingAddress` for the customer.
 This step will validate that you have sent in the address information correctly.
 If everything is successful, the following information will be returned:

 ```json
 {